JustinWingChungHui/okKindred/README.rst

 9. Create a copy of the file ``~/okKindred/familyroot/secrets_example.py`` as ``~/okKindred/familyroot/secrets.py`` and edit the file with the AWS, Google API, Bing API details and database settings

-10. In the PythonAnyWhere console run the following commands
+10. In the PythonAnyWhere console run the following command to creaate the database:

  ``python manage.py migrate``

- ``python manage.py collectstatic``

-11. Follow instructions on PythonAnyWhere to set up your Web app and WSGI file https://help.pythonanywhere.com/pages/DeployExistingDjangoProject
+12. Follow instructions on PythonAnyWhere to set up your Web app and WSGI file https://help.pythonanywhere.com/pages/DeployExistingDjangoProject

 Code Sections Overview